eliveli/TIL/StackEdit/test.md

 I am beginner in both GitHub and StackEdit, and also Korean not English who can get many information easy...

-Anyway, I could solve it for two method.
+Anyway, I could solve it by two method.
+## First thing is that to input your branch name correctly on StackEdit.
 First thing is that to input your branch name correctly on StackEdit.
 (If the name is default ***main***, type it.)
 ![input your branch name correctly](file:///C:/Users/user1/Desktop/%EC%9D%B4%EB%AF%B8%EC%A7%804.PNG)